 1. List your reasons.
 Write down why you want to quit…keep going back to your list to keep yourself focused and your motivation high

-This seems to be aimed at smokers with bad memories as well as low motivation: if you write down all your reasons for not poisoning yourself, you’ll be less likely to forget them and, therefore, will have higher motivation to quit.
+This seems to be aimed at smokers with bad memories as well as low motivation.
+If you write down all your reasons for not poisoning yourself, you’ll be less likely to forget them and, therefore, will have higher motivation to quit.
 But smokers don’t smoke because of ignorance of why they shouldn’t.
 They know full well that smoking could kill them, so what higher motivation could they have?
 Even so, how can they stop smoking?
 And do they even want to stop smoking?

 In any case, the reasons for wanting to quit are obvious: smoking stinks, is injurious to health and a waste of money, it’s inconvenient since so many public places are non-smoking, it sets a bad example to children, etc.